aishwaryamsd/Aishwarya8086/Data Entry Analysis/DataEntryAnalysis.md

 - The blank yellow spaces or blank data should be eliminated or appropriate data should be given.
 - The meaning of the highlighted data (in a different color) should be explained or not used at all.
 If more than one color is used then the meaning for each should be mentioned.
 - The file name should be consistent.
 This makes it easier to manage and understand.
-Like, 'Plankton_Data_<year>', where year could vary for all their analysis over the years.
+Like, 'Plankton_Data_year', where year could vary for all their analysis over the years.
 For example, 'Plankton_Data_2017', 'Plankton_Data_2018' and so on.
 - The tab names used should be consistent.
 - Also, every file should have a tab called 'Reference' where all the column names, color-codes, shortforms, etc. are explained for the user's reference and understanding.
 - Units for all the numbered data should be mentioned like 'Celcius/Farenheit', 'Meters', 'Liter/Milliliter', etc.